udacity/CarND-Behavioral-Cloning-P3/README.md

 The model contains batch normalization layers in order to reduce overfitting ([model.py](model.py) lines 133, 137, 153).
 Batch normalization layers are inserted after each convolutional layer and fully connected layer.
+The paramaters for batch normalization are used the default ones.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 57).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.